Check back soon for more DEAC webinars! In the meantime, view recordings of previous webinars using the DEAC webinar archive below!

-Dr. Leslie Urofsky, DEAC's Academic Review Specialist, and Ms. Mary Adams, President, American Sentinel University, will review and discuss the purpose, procedures, outcomes, and challenges involved in this crucial gatekeeping step toward achieving DEAC accreditation.
+Dr. Leslie Urofsky, DEAC's Academic Review Specialist, and Ms. Mary Adams, President, American Sentinel University, review and discuss the purpose, procedures, outcomes, and challenges involved in this crucial gatekeeping step toward achieving DEAC accreditation.
 This webinar is designed to help applicant institutions understand what happens once the SER has been submitted as well as the "deemed ready" and "deemed not ready" findings.
-We will also provide attendees with strategies and insight on how best to use the feedback report generated by the readiness evaluation and prepare for the next steps.
+Attendees also will be provided with strategies and insight on how best to use the feedback report generated by the readiness evaluation and prepare for the next steps.

-The one-hour webinar will take place Thursday, December 17 at 2:00 p.m. eastern.
-The webinar is free to attend, but registration is required.
-Click here to register for the webinar!
+The one-hour webinar took place Thursday, December 10 at 2:00 p.m. eastern, and is available on demand.
+Click here to watch a recording of the webinar!

 The one-hour webinar took place Tuesday, November 17 at 2:00 p.m. eastern and is available on demand.
 Click here to watch a recording of the webinar!